Outpatient Drugs and Physician Administered Drugs

 - A valid national drug code (NDC) number must be included on all claims and encounters for physician-administered drugs.
 To assist providers with billing, an HCPCS/NDC crosswalk can be found under Appendices on the Billing Manual web page.

 If the submitted ingredient cost for a 340B-purchased drug exceeds the 340B ceiling price, claims will trigger a message.
 The ceiling prices are determined from the Average Manufacturer Prices (AMP) and the Unit Rebate Amounts (URA).
 Covered entities must submit their 340B acquisition cost to Health First Colorado.
-Managed Care Organization's outpatient drug encounters are exempt from the ceiling price logic.
+MCO's outpatient drug encounters are exempt from the ceiling price logic.

 |NCPDP Field Name||Value|